Princess-org/Princess/README.md

 ```
 Blocks are expressions and evaluate to the last value

-### Regions:
+### Pragma regions:

-#### TODO: This should be changed
-Blocks should not be confused with regions that don't create a new scope
+Creates a new scope for a pragma
 ```
-{ // Doesn't create a new scope, can be useful for applying pragmas
+#pragma { // Doesn't create a new scope, can be useful for applying pragmas
        #no_bounds_check
        // ... bounds check <off> here
 }